j33k3k/RT/processInjections.md

 DestinationPortName: -"

 ### SYSMON analysis
 Had to add in ProcessAcess onmatch=include with GrantedAccess value 0x1FFFFF to catch event 1.
-Added ProcessInjectionDelux to cover all types of RW codes.
+Added ProcessInjectionDelux to cover all types of binary codes (  0x1FFFFF;0x1F0FFF;0x1F1FFF;0x1F2FFF;0x1F3FFF;0x143A;0x147A;0x047A;0x1410;0x1438;0x0478;0x1010;0x1410).
 Also csrss.exe opens handles to every process that starts or exits on the system so could need to exclude for less noise.

 | Step | Action                                | Sysmon EID | Rule Triggered          |
 |------|---------------------------------------|------------|-------------------------|